 Climate change in Iraq is having impacts that make Iraq's environment, security, politics, and economic challenges worse , high temperatures, severe drought, declining rainfall, desertification, salinization, and the increased prevalence of dust storms have undermined the agricultural sector in Iraq.
 In addition, Iraq's water security depends on the deteriorating Tigris and Euphrates river system.
 National and regional political uncertainty will make mitigating climate change and addressing transnational water governance very difficult on the state of Iraq for years to come.
 Greenhouse gas emissions per capita are higher than the global average [2].

 Climate change in Iraq is having impacts that make Iraq's environment, security, politics, and economic challenges worse, high temperatures, severe drought, declining rainfall, desertification, salinization, and the increased prevalence of dust storms have undermined the agricultural sector in Iraq .
 I n addition, Iraq's water security depends on the deteriorating Tigris and Euphrates river system.
 National and regional political uncertainty will make mitigating climate change and addressing transnational water governance very difficult on the state of Iraq for years to come.
-Greenhouse gas emissions per capita are higher than the global average [3]..
+Greenhouse gas emissions per capita are higher than the global average [3].

 The Air Quality Index is based on measuring Particulates Matter (PM2.5 and PM10), Ozone (O3), Nitrogen Dioxide (NO2), Sulfur Dioxide (SO2), and Carbon Monoxide (CO).
 The particulates matter are small, visible particles of dust, ash, soot, or any other visible material.
 Particles less than 2.5 microns in diameter are labeled PM2.5 Particles up to 10 microns in diameter are labeled PM10.
-In addition to reducing visibility, particulates can be inhaled and embed themselves in lung and brochial tissue.
+In addition to reducing visibility, particulates can be inhaled and embed themselves in lung and bronchial tissue.
 Fig. (1) show the size of PM2.5 and PM10 with respect to human hair [4].